chintu4/savetype/README.md

 ##### example
 * q code
 * vim gets opened
+## how fast is it
+You can see the results i got
+real	0m0.005s
+user	0m0.000s
+sys	0m0.004s

 # issues
 * currently cd command is not working
 * you cannot place a value "cd /home/{user}" instead can place "vim /home/{user}"